-The Stormwater Management Program (SWMP) was developed in support of the requirements of the United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Middle Rio Grande Watershed Based Municipal Separate Storm Sewer System (MS4) Permit NMR04A000 (MS4 Permit).
+The Stormwater Management Program (SWMP) was developed in support of the requirements of the United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Middle Rio Grande (MRG) Watershed Based Municipal Separate Storm Sewer System (MS4) Permit NMR04A000 (MS4 Permit).
 The MS4 Permit was issued and became effective on December 22, 2014 and was subsequently modified by EPA on April 9, 2015.
-The Middle Rio Grande (MRG) Watershed Based MS4 Permit entered Administrative Continuance in December 2019 when EPA Region 6 did not issue a new MS4 Permit before the current MS4 Permit's expiration date.
-The MRG Technical Advisory Group (TAG) sent EPA a letter dated October 15, 2019 acknowledging Administrative Continuance after the expiration date of the 5-year permit term.
-Until a new MS4 Permit is issued, there are no wet and dry weather monitoring requirements in the Rio Grande.
-The SWMP, according to Part I.D.1 of the MS4 Permit, shall satisfy all requirements of this MS4 Permit, and be implemented in accordance with Section 402(p)(3)(B) of the Clean Water Act (CWA), and the Stormwater Regulations (40 CFR § 122.26 and § 122.34).
+The MRG Watershed Based MS4 Permit entered Administrative Continuance in December 2019 when EPA Region 6 did not issue a new MS4 Permit before the current MS4 Permit's expiration date.
+The MRG Technical Advisory Group (TAG) sent EPA a letter, dated October 15, 2019, acknowledging Administrative Continuance after the expiration date of the 5-year permit term.
+The MS4 Permit timeline is shown in Figure 1.
+Until a new MS4 Permit is issued, there are no wet or dry weather monitoring requirements in the MRG Watershed.
+According to Part I.D.1 of the MS4 Permit, the SWMP shall satisfy all requirements of this MS4 Permit and be implemented in accordance with Section 402(p)(3)(B) of the Clean Water Act (CWA) and the Stormwater Regulations (40 CFR § 122.26 and § 122.34).
 The MS4 Permit is included as Appendix A of this SWMP document.

-The SWMP that follows describes the actions that Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA) will take to protect water quality and satisfy applicable requirements of the MS4 Permit.
+The SWMP that follows describes the actions that Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA) will take, or has taken, to protect water quality and satisfy applicable requirements of the MS4 Permit.
 According to Part I.D.1 of the MS4 Permit, the SWMP will be designed to reduce the discharge of pollutants from a MS4 to the maximum extent practicable, to protect water quality (including that of downstream state or tribal waters), and to satisfy applicable surface water quality standards.

 The SWMP serves to document AMAFCA's proposed plans and measurable goals, implementation schedules, and assessments associated with meeting the MS4 Permit requirements.
-The SWMP will be revised and modified as necessary over the course of the 5-year MS4 Permit term and during administrative continuance of the MS4 Permit.
-Submittal of each Annual Report and updated SWMP meets the requirements in Part I.D.6.b.
-The SWMP (Revision 7) summarizes the applicable MS4 Permit requirements and describes AMAFCA's plans and strategies to comply with the MS4 Permit requirements.
+The SWMP has been revised and modified as necessary to reflect AMAFCA's compliance over the course of the 5-year MS4 Permit term and during administrative continuance of the MS4 Permit.
+The MS4 Permit requires submittal of an Annual Report to EPA on December 1st of each year, reporting on MS4 Permit compliance for the prior fiscal year (FY), which covers the time frame from July 1 - June 30.
+Submittal of each Annual Report and SWMP updates meet the requirements in Part I.D.6.b.
+The SWMP (Revision 8) summarizes the applicable MS4 Permit requirements and describes AMAFCA's plans and strategies to comply with the MS4 Permit requirements.
 The SWMP clearly defines, as applicable to AMAFCA and as required in Part I.D.4 of the MS4 Permit, AMAFCA's measurable goals and implementation schedule for each Control Measure.
+See Figure 1 for a visual timeline of AMAFCA's SWMP Revisions relative to the MS4 Permit term and/or Administrative Continuance.